Logo Futurismo

 David Rodrigues | Hiking the Serra Devassa trail

 If you love hiking, there are two different trails nearby: Cumeeira Grande and Serra Devassa.
-The first is about 12 km one way and goes along the crater’s edge around Blue Lake and to the village.
-The second is 5 km, taking you to the forest and many smaller lakes.
+The first route is approximately 12 km one way, following the crater’s edge around Blue Lake and into the village.
+The second option is 5 km, which takes you to the forest and many smaller lakes.

 Sete Cidades Village